MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

 ```

 > [!NOTE]
 > These examples specify how to use these parsing modes entirely with or without field mappings, but you can leverage both in one scenario if that suits your needs.
-(TODO-review: unlikely use case but may be worth acknowleding)

 ## Next steps